 Artistic Director, Scott Graham, describes the typical elements and intentions that make up a Frantic Assembly warm-up, considering why movement is invaluable in playing subtext and drawing an audience into a piece.

-In an exclusive interview with the great American writer, BBC Omnibus talks to playwright Arthur Miller at his Connecticut home about the political and poetic nature of his plays, about being a writer in the US today, and about his marriage to Marilyn Monroe.
-Fimed in 1987.
+Filmed in 1987, this exclusive interview sees BBC Omnibus talk to the great American playwright at his Connecticut home about the political and poetic nature of his plays, about being a writer in the US during the late twentieth century, and about his marriage to Marilyn Monroe.

 In this unique insight into the secret world of backstage, Digital Theatre go behind the scenes at the Clapham Community Project during the RSC and Told by an Idiot’s young people’s production of The Comedy of Errors.

 Luke Rittner in conversation with Christopher Hampson, Artistic Director of Scottish Ballet.

 Complicité Co-Founder Annabel Arden talks to Associate Director Catherine Alexander about the history of the company and its classic production of A Disappearing Number.

 Matt Adams is a co-founder of Blast Theory with Ju Row Farr and Nick Tandavanitj.
 This interview by Professor Andy Lavender, author of Performance in the Twenty-First Century, is a fascinating discussion of the company’s inception; its unique experiments with interactive media, theatre and location-based games; and its working processes and creative practices.

 Acclaimed theatre maker and performance artist Bobby Baker gives fascinating insight into the origins of her humane, humorous and gently radical work.
 Baker discusses her work and career in detail, explaining why the mundanity of daily life has such a significant part to play.